What are American Options?

 It is important to exercise the call or put option at the right time in an American option.

-- The biggest advantage of American options is the ability to exercise the contract at any time before the expiration date.
+- The biggest advantage of American options is the ability to exercise the contract anytime before the expiration date.

-- The ability to exercise the contract before the ex-dividend date which enables the option holder to own the stocks and be eligible for dividend payment for the next period.
+- The ability to exercise the contract before the ex-dividend date enables the option holder to own the stocks and be eligible for dividend payments for the next period.

 - It facilitates the profits to be optimally utilized and promotes increased market activity.

-This has been a guide to What is American Option and its definition.
-Here we discuss the two types of American option (call & put options) along with examples, advantages, and disadvantages.
+This has been a guide to what are American Options.
+Here, we explain its pricing details, types, examples, advantages, and disadvantages.
 You can learn more about excel modeling from the following articles –